Park Ha-sun: Career

 Park debuted in 2005 with the TV series Love Needs a Miracle and rose to stardom with her role as Queen Inhyeon in MBC's 2010 historical drama Dong Yi, followed by a comedic turn as a teacher in the popular sitcom High Kick: Revenge of the Short Legged that aired in 2011–2012.
-She has since appeared in the films The Last Blossom (2011), Champ (2011), and Tone-deaf Clinic (2012).
+Her visual and stylish outfits received praise, leading to her becoming a popular actress by the first half of 2012.
+She won the Best TV Entertainment Award at the 48th Baeksang Arts Awards.
+Park also has appeared in films such as The Last Blossom (2011), Champ (2011), and Tone-deaf Clinic (2012).